GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 09/README.md

 ### Fore: Making Things Move with Sprites

 0. Chapter 10 on 2003 CD.
-A visually different example, Planets, on 2004 CD as chapter 9.
+A different example, Planets, on 2004 CD as chapter 9.
-1. modernized code...

-Is this the final version?
-Probably, but maybe not.
-Depends on later game code that is updated from the original.

-Possible updated version(s), use GDI+ and/or DirectX.
-DX input control is different than the Win32 methods.
+I personally prefer the look of Fore vs. Planets.
+Less cumbersome dealing with a single sprite.

+I might change my mind at a future date.

 ### Notes